SAP-archive/cloud-s4-sdk-examples/README.md

 brew cask install java
 ```

-Tip: Install a specific JDK if you like with (e.g., JDK 8)
+Hint: Install a specific JDK if you like with (e.g., JDK 8)

 ``` brew cask install caskroom/versions/java8```
 - Install Maven